Required Minimum Distribution

 - If you have more than one IRA, either at the same bank or different financial institutions, you may add all the accounts together and calculate a grand total for the year.
 Then you can choose which account to take the funds from.
 You do not have to take money from each account.
 Some financial institutions may require you to sign a waiver if you are aggregate your accounts together.

-- At The First National Bank, you can sign up for automatic distribution each year.
-The First National Bank will do the calculation automatically and either mail a check or deposit the funds into another account for you each year.
+- At The First, you can sign up for automatic distribution each year.
+The First will do the calculation automatically and either mail a check or deposit the funds into another account for you each year.
 We do not charge any fees for the process nor do you pay any bank penalties if your account is in a Certificate of Deposit and has not reached its maturity.
 We offer monthly, quarterly, semiannual and annual payments.

-- Please remember, the IRS requires you to start distributions at the age of 70.5, if you ignore this rule you will be penalized 50% of the required amount.
+- Please remember, the IRS requires you to start distributions at the age of 72 (70.5 if you reach 70.5 before January 1, 2020), if you ignore this rule you will be penalized 50% of the required amount.